fender/dmeapp/README.md

 3. Clone this repository and navigate to the root.
 4. Install required node packages, `npm install`.
 5. Using Bundler, install required gems, `bundle install`.
-6. Run `grunt` to build and compile the app files with [Grunt](http://gruntjs.com/).
-7. In a separate terminal tab, run `grunt server` to start a local web server.
+6. Run `grunt server` to start a local web server.
-8. Point your browser to `http://localhost:9000` and dance a little jig.
+7. Point your browser to `http://localhost:9000` and dance a little jig.

 ### File structure